 About the Killam Trusts

 The Killam Trusts have provided more than $1 billion in scholarships, fellowships and prizes to post-graduate scholars at five Canadian universities, and through the Canada Council.
-No other philanthropic effort has contributed this level of funding to higher education in Canada.
+No other private philanthropic effort has contributed this level of funding to higher education in Canada.